I gotta’ vent about Star Wars – The Force Awakens and this seems like the place to do it.

 And that’s okay.
 I get that.

-But the fact remains that The Force Awakens has a few flaws that, for me, as an avid cinephile, spoils it to the point of almost dislike, not because I’m ambivalent towards the series, but because I recognize that the series *IS* good and what it’s capable of being!
+But the fact remains that The Force Awakens has a few flaws that, for me, as an avid cinephile, spoils it to the point of almost dislike, not because I’m ambivalent towards the series, but because I recognize that the series is good even if I don’t care for it, and what it’s capable of being!

 If I had to sum the film up in one word – that word would be “Lazy.”